“…a poetry of furious energy and stunning verse-craft…She has given us a masterpiece.“

 “A work of muscle and grit, of vision and clarity, BlOODROOT is truly exceptional.
 Among the strongest debut collections of the decade” Doireann Ní Ghríofa.

+TOWN is a new fine press book project from Dublin based The Salvage Press.
 Poetry by Annemarie Ní Churreáin Photography by Rich Gilligan.
 Design, typography and letterpress printing by Jamie Murphy.
 Binding by Craig Jensen.
 Photographs hand-printed by Barb Wilson.
 Handmade paper by Velké Losiny Mill.

 A Blessing of the Boats by the Village Mothers